-Out of the range of services the NRLA provide, their courses are essential for accreditation.
+Out of the range of services they provide, their courses are essential for accreditation.
 Both the national landlord association’s the NRLA, and the BLA, provide their members with a good variety of courses.

 Does the National residential landlord association help commercial landlords?

 The NRLA only deal with the residential sector.
-The BLA deal with both the residential and commercial landlord sector.
+The BLA deal with both the residential and commercial landlord sectors.

 You can visit the NRLA website to see their complete list of courses on offer.